IBM/aspera-cli/docs/README.erb.md

 #### Identifiers

 Identifiers uniquely identify a resource.
-They are typically located just after a verb, itself placed after the resource type.
+They are typically located immediately after a verb, itself placed after the resource type.
 Some resources accept selection using other unique identifier, other than the native identifier (typically: `id`), using the **percent selector**.

 ##### Percent selector